seramelp/Test_In_Java/README.md

 4. Two classes named  StatisticUtilsArrayStream and StatisticUtilsArrayListStream which utilize Java Streams for the estimation of the        statistic metrics needed.

-5. A class named StatisticUtilsTemplates which can handle all Numerical data types, by using Templates.
+5. A class named StatisticUtilsTemplates which can handle all Numerical data types, by using Templates in order to calculate the aforementioned metrics.